scheckmedia/CameraControllerApi/README.md

 CameraControllerApi
 ===================
 The CameraControlerApi is an attempt to control a DSLR via REST functionality.
-At the moment is it possible to change the camera settings (ISO, aperture, time), shoot pictures and stream the live view of the camera.
+At the moment is it possible to change the camera settings (ISO, aperture, time), take pictures and stream the live view of the camera (only tested with a Nikon D90).

 ###Web-Interface###